Baháʼí Faith in Barbados

 The Baháʼí Faith in Barbados begins with a mention by ʻAbdu'l-Bahá, then head of the religion, in 1916 as the Caribbean was among the places Baháʼís should take the religion to.
 The first Baháʼí to visit came in 1927 while pioneers arrived by 1964 and the first Baháʼí Local Spiritual Assembly was elected in 1965.
 Hand of the Cause ʻAlí-Muhammad Varqá attended the inaugural election of the Barbados Baháʼís National Spiritual Assembly in 1981.

 Size and demographics

 The government census of 2010 reported 178 Baháʼís on the island, and Baháʼís report about 400 members.

-The UN Statistics Division estimated 98 Baháʼís in 2016, and in 2010 the Association of Religion Data Archives (relying on World Christian Encyclopedia) estimated some 1.2% of Barbadians - some 3,300 - were Baháʼís.
+The UN Statistics Division estimated 98 Baháʼís in 2016, and in 2010 the Association of Religion Data Archives (relying on World Christian Encyclopedia) estimated some 1.2% of Barbadians - some 3,300 - was Baháʼís.

 Pre-history

 Hubert Parris may well be the first Barbadian to encounter the Baháʼí Faith.
 He was a Barbadian Christian minister working in the area of trade relations with the United Kingdom up to around 1899, working with Victor Branford and traveling to Ireland.
 In 1899 he also attended Teachers College, Columbia University, in New York.
 In the Summers of 1902, 1903 and 1904, Parris gave talks at Greenacre for the Monsalvat School for the Comparative Study of Religion.
 The talks he offered over the years were: "The West Indian Woman", "How I made bricks without straw", "The Rochdale Co-operative Movement in England", and "Horace Plunkett and the economic and industrial redemption of Ireland".
 At the time Greenacre hosted talks also by Mírzá Abu'l-Faḍl, a scholar of the Baháʼí Faith of the time, and Sarah Farmer, founder of Greenacre, had converted to the religion in 1900.
 He would recollect his time there fondly more than 50 years later.
 In 1905 he graduated from Howard University, and was ordained as an Episcopal priest serving in various churches in the south-east of the United States across the next decade, and began to work in the medical field, then earned a doctor degree from Shaw University in North Carolina, and was licensed.
 From the Fall of 1915 he was visible practicing medicine in Wilmington, and continued his ministerial work, until 1920 when he resigned from the church, while continuing his medical practice.
 By 1924 he was no longer living in Wilmington, and was soon known as a small country doctor in Rich Square where he became known as a Baháʼí.